Advanced Git Workflows: How Teams Maintain Clean & Stable Codebases

 - Lack of traceability in history and unclear ownership

 A clearly defined Git strategy solves these issues and serves as the backbone of modern CI/CD, code review, and release automation.
+It is particularly important in microservices architectures where independent services evolve rapidly.

 Core Git Workflow Strategies